 The majority of pregnancies are uncomplicated and result in the birth of a healthy baby.

-However, there are occasionally problems suspected with the unborn baby and in these circumstances you may be referred for additional assessment by the fetal medicine team.
+Occasionally problems are suspected with the unborn baby and in these circumstances you may be referred for additional assessment by the fetal medicine team.
+We aim to see urgent referrals within three working days.

 Meet the team